 The church was surrounded by a high castle wall with double fortifications: the inner high wall was surrounded by an outer, lower one.
 Much of this was demolished in the 18th century.
 It had two bastions, one of them was covered by a tower roof.
 The tower had to be rebuilt after 1758, 1761, and 1802.
 The outer wall of the city was built in the 17th century but it was pulled down in the 20th century.

 The city was taken by the Crimean Tatars in 1658 and by the Turks in 1661.
 Many of the inhabitants died during these hard times.
 We know a sad letter written in the 1660s by a local priest who wrote that Pasha Ali had taken 900 of the inhabitants into slavery.
 According to the letter, the church was in a very ruined condition but we can predict it was still in full Gothic style.

 Also, there had been epidemics and famine in the Early Modern period, during the 17th century; once there was a time when there was no rain for 17 months.

 The church was damaged during the earthquake of 1802, and images of saints appeared on the walls under the falling plaster.
 The bell from ancient pre-Reformation times is also dedicated to the Virgin Mary and St. Peter.
-In the city, you can visit the Székely National Museum which was founded in 1875: I have included many pictures of their exhibition in my gallery.
+In the city, you can visit the Székely National Museum: I have included many pictures of their exhibition in my gallery.